 10) Learn from the experience.
 Don’t beat yourself up!
 Just do things differently next time.
 Listen to your gut, know who you want to work with and who you don’t, create stronger business policies, and don’t take on work you know you won’t enjoy or won’t be good at.

 It sucks when you realize your client isn’t the best fit for you, but it happens.

 If you’re feeling more miserable than happy, it’s time to let the client go.
 Being honest with yourself and your client is tough, but doing so allows you both to find someone who’s a better fit.

 Know when it’s time to go, do it the right way, and give yourself credit for being a badass VA!

 Want more amazing client tips?
-Check out my VA’s Guide to Getting Clients!
+Check out the Introvert VA Club!